 Hello there!
-I’m Christopher Spicer.
-Engineer by day.
+My name is Christopher Spicer.
+Mechanical engineer by day.
 Artist, writer, and web developer by night.
-And a cat-snuggling, dinosaur-collecting, beach bum at heart.

-From the first time I put two Lego Technic gears together, I’ve had a fascination with mechanical design.
+From the first time I put two Lego Technic gears together, I’ve held a fascination with machine design.
 Many years (and many Lego Technic gears) later, I graduated from The University of Maryland with a degree in Mechanical Engineering.
-Immersed in the glow of computer screens (and the occasional stain of bearing grease), I now use my inventive talents to prototype and develop complex parametric models of innovative mechanical systems.
+Immersed in the glow of computer screens (and the occasional stain of bearing grease), I now work in research and development, creating the latest generation of innovative solutions within the logistics and material handling space.
 My career is one that continuously offers new opportunities for creative thinking.
-And in that way, I’ve found that engineering is a lot like art (except with way more math).
+And in that way, I’ve found that my passion for engineering closely mirrors my passion for art (but with much more math).

-Art has been a passion of mine since the first moment I touched pencil to paper (my kindergarten teacher said I drew the best dinosaurs in the whole class).
+I've been enamored with art since the first moment I touched pencil to paper (my kindergarten teacher said I drew the best dinosaurs in the whole class).
 As I’ve grown, so too has my experience with a wide range of materials and techniques (and my dinosaurs are even better now).
 Over the years, I’ve completed projects in charcoal, graphite, ink, colored pencil, pastel, watercolor, acrylic, and clay.
-And I’m still excited to learn new mediums.
-I’ve taken a few art classes in my free time.
-But since I rarely have any of that, most of my knowledge and skills are self-taught.
+And I’m always excited to learn new mediums.

-Along with traditional materials and techniques, I’ve also enjoyed taking my art digital.
+Along with traditional materials and techniques, I also enjoy the wide array of digital tools that are now available.
 From conceptualizing new compositions to rendering finished pieces, I am just as comfortable drawing with vectors and painting with pixels as I am with their classical counterparts.
-And when my creations demand more depth, I’m perfectly happy sculpting polygons into detailed 3d models of beach houses, sports cars, and luxury yachts (I can dream, can’t I?).
+And when my creations demand more depth, I’m perfectly happy sculpting polygons into detailed 3d models of beach houses, sports cars, and luxury yachts (hey, I can dream, right?).

-Almost as soon as I could read, I started amassing a collection of books that would rival most museum gift shops (fitting, since many of my books came from museum gift shops).
-My affinity for pretty pictures is equally paralleled by my affinity for pretty words.
+Almost as soon as I could read, I started amassing a collection of books that would rival most museum gift shops (fitting, since so many of my books came from museum gift shops).
+My affinity for beautiful pictures is equally paralleled by my affinity for beautiful words.
 And I craft each with equal attention to imagery and symbolism.
-I've written a number of short stories and poetry collections, both published and unpublished.
-And many of these works came to life as companion pieces to my traditional and digital art.
+I've written a number of short stories and poetry collections through the years, both published and unpublished.
+And many of these written works came to life as companion pieces to my traditional and digital art.

 Want to say hello?
 Send me an email!